 The First National Bank Of Abilene

-The First National Bank Of Abilene in Texas printed $92,800 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1884 and stopped printing money in 1898, which equals a 15 year printing period.
+The First National Bank Of Abilene in Kansas printed $101,300 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1879 and stopped printing money in 1890, which equals a 12 year printing period.
 That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Abilene issued 2 different types and denominations of national currency.
-We have examples of the types listed below.
+During its life, The First National Bank Of Abilene issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Abilene was located in Taylor County.
-It was assigned charter number 3195.
+For the record, The First National Bank Of Abilene was located in Dickinson County.
+It was assigned charter number 2427.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com